OrbitalMechanist/D11/README.md

-## My Web Application (Title)
+## D11 COVID CHECKLIST

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application will act to provide a customizable checklist for businisses to ensure their clients are not infectious.

 ## Technologies
 Technologies used for this project: